Cloud MFT Pricing: Factors and Resources

 Total Managed File Transfer Cost

-A simple automation solution could start at around 3000 British pounds, or $4,100 USD, according to Pro2col.
+A simple automation solution can start at around 3000 British pounds, or $4,100 USD, according to Pro2col.
 More advanced solutions fall into the 10-50,000-pound range, or $13,000-$68,000 USD.

 With that much on the line, you should investigate a variety of vendors to find the best option.

-Vendor Comparison
+Vendor MFT Pricing Comparison

 Vendor Deployment Type Pricing Model

-Progress On-Premises and Cloud Unknown
+Progress MOVEit and MOVEit Cloud On-Premises and Cloud

 Cloud MFT Price Negotiation